haemishkyd/KydHome/ESP Terminals/README.md

 * Alarm System Interface (Paradox alarm system)

 ## Hardware Description
-For all of these I have used a basic breakout hardware platform that allows for a traic controlled switch, power regulation and basic IO breakout.
+For all of these I have used a basic breakout hardware platform that allows for a triac controlled switch, power regulation and basic IO breakout.
 The implementations below are based on this and supporting hardware has been added as/if required.
 See [this](https://github.com/haemishkyd/KydHome/blob/master/Doc/ESP-Switch-Board.pdf) document for a description of this base hardware.
 ### AC Switch

 ### Temperature Sensor